shreyasinha26/Restaurant_Website/README.md

    - Submit to DB

 5. **Find Us Page**
-   - Click “Open in HSL” link
+   - Click “Open in HSL” or “Google Maps” or “Apple Maps” link

 ---